Botha is one of the few South African artists who has been experimenting with the photographic medium beyond its documentary frame.

 Her introduction to alternative mediums such as printmaking, painting and sculpture determined the output of her work over the past two decades.
 Up to date she has participated in numerous South African and international group exhibitions and has held twelve solo shows.

-Botha has curated five exhibitions and served on the curatorial committee of the first Cape Town Month of Photography.
+Botha has curated eight exhibitions and served on the curatorial committee of the first Cape Town Month of Photography.
 In 2005 she collaborated with the French theatre group Compagnie des Limbes and attended a residency at Nouaison, Pujols with exhibitions at l'Ete Photographique de Lectoure and MC2a in Bordeaux, France.

 During February of 2006 she attended the Ampersand Fellowship in New York.
 Her photographic narrative titled Amendment, was selected for Towards a balanced earth, Museum of New Zealand Te Papa Tongarewa in 2008.
 In 2009 the portfolio White stick for the Arctic was exhibited at Reflets d'Afrique: Panafrican Festival, MOMA, Algiers.